inmindos/thinking-flaws/Disposition effect.md

 source: "https://en.wikipedia.org/wiki/Disposition_effect"
 ---

-When doing stock investing, we tend do sell off stocks that do well/increase in price - and keep the stock that is performing poorly.
+When doing stock investing, we tend to sell off stocks that do well/increase in price - and keep the stock that is performing poorly.

 ### Cause